11 Best FREE Things to do in Duluth, MN This Summer

 When visiting Duluth, don’t miss the opportunity to head ‘up-the-hill’ to drive along Skyline Parkway.

-This 25 mile-long stretch of highway showcases Duluth as it winds its way above the city and provides some of the most epic, aerial views of Lake Superior.
+This 25-mile-long stretch of highway showcases Duluth as it winds its way above the city and provides some of the most epic, aerial views of Lake Superior.

-Stop at one of the many look-out points found along Skyline Parkway to take photos of the spectacular views!
+Stop at one of the many lookout points found along Skyline Parkway to take photos of the spectacular views!

 11. Climb Enger Tower

-Last, but not least, climbing Enger Tower is another one of the best free things to do in Duluth, MN.
+Climbing Enger Tower is another one of the best free things to do in Duluth, MN.

 It is also one of the best things to do in Duluth with kids as it is entirely unique!